clauda/kakam/README.md

 ## Deploying to Github Pages

-Run `ng github-pages:deploy --base-href 'kakam'` to deploy to Github Pages.
+`ng build --prod --output-path docs --base-href 'kakam'` then push to master.